xgirma/advanced-state-management-in-react-applications/chapters/ch.05/README.md

 ```

 ## Compose
 Compose is not actually Redux specific.
-It takes a bunch of functions and chain them.
-Redux uses it, we use it when we put middleware together.
+It takes a bunch of functions and chain them. `Redux uses it, we use it when we put middleware together`.
 It is not Redux, it is just a helper method.

 ```javascript
 const makeUpperCase = string => string.toUpperCase();